-Schedule 2 of the Safe Drinking Water Regulations states all samples of drinking water collected must be found to contain no Escherichia coli per 100 millilitres of drinking water.
-No samples collected during the reporting period detected E. coli, therefore MHARMB were found to be 100% compliant with the E. coli water quality standard during 2018-19 reporting period (Table 3).
+Schedule 2 of the Safe Drinking Water Regulations states all samples of drinking water collected must be found to contain no Escherichia coli (E. coli) per 100 millilitres of drinking water.
+No samples collected during the reporting period detected E. coli, therefore the RMB was found to be 100% compliant with the E. coli water quality standard during the 2019-20 reporting period (Table 3).